 I’m not suggesting that you let your kids hurl huge goobers (though if your kids tend towards the dramatic they may be inclined to go that way).
 But if you don’t encourage young children to spit out food they don’t want to swallow, why would they ever put something new into their mouths?

 Think about it: Tasting unknown food is a risky proposition if swallowing is your only option.
 Especially if you’re not an adventurous eater.
 Or you tasted something last Tuesday that was absolutely disgusting.
 Or you like to razz your parents for no apparent reason.

 You have to give your kids a way out.
 And guess what?
 Research shows that sometimes kids spit out stuff even when they think it tastes good!

 “Just taste it.
 You don’t have to eat it if you don’t like it.”

 This just isn’t the same thing as giving your kids permission to spit.
 In fact, while most parents think this strategy lets their kids off the hook, it doesn’t.
-The initial taste (no matter how gross) still has to go down the hatch.
+Their interpretation is that the initial taste (no matter how gross) still has to go down the hatch.